Fags, Mags and Bags

 Fags, Mags and Bags is a Scottish radio comedy broadcast on BBC Radio 4.
 Its first series was nominated for a Sony Radio Award.

 The writers, Sanjeev Kohli and Donald McLeary, received a Writers Guild Award in November 2008 for Radio Comedy of the Year.

 The theme music for the show is "Smiling" by the Beta Band.
 In September 2017 the producer Gus Beattie revealed the list of other tracks considered for the theme, which included songs by The Go!
 Team, The Fratellis and The Breeders, among many others.

 On 4 October 2013 it was announced on the Official Facebook page that the episode "Meter Reading Chic" would be the final episode of the show.
 On 4 January 2016 however, it was announced that following a hiatus of three years the show would be returning for a sixth series, that was recorded in February and broadcast in April of that year.
 A seventh series was announced in June 2017 consisting of 4 episodes, broadcast in August and September 2017.
 Since then, it has been recommissioned for four more series, which were broadcast in 2018, 2020, 2022 and 2024 respectively.
+A one-off final episode aired on 22 December 2025.